FScholsen/flist-ui/README.md

 npm run bootstrap
 ```

-This command will clean the `dist` and `node_modules` folders in every package (inside `packages/`).

-It will then run `npx lerna bootstrap` to install and link each package's dependencies.
+This command will first run `npx lerna bootstrap` to install and link each package's dependencies.
 See: [lerna bootstrap](https://github.com/lerna/lerna/tree/main/commands/bootstrap#readme).

 Finally, it will generate the `dist` directory in each package with the build files.